25% Pre-Launch Savings

 Your child does not need to know how to read before starting kindergarten.

-There are a few specific early-literacy skills that need to be in place before considering the idea of teaching your child to read.
+We teach the important pre-reading skills need to be in place before your child learns to read.

-When children are developmentally ready, they learn faster, understand more, retain more and view reading and learning positively.
+When children are developmentally ready to read, view reading and learning positively.

 0